sisoe24/nuke-python-stubs/README.md

 nukepy nuke_stubs_generator.py -o path/to/dir
 ```

 The script will also include the internal modules found inside the application folder.
-They can ignored by supplying the `--exclude-internals` argument.
+You can ignore them by supplying the `--exclude-internals` argument.

 ## 1.3.
 Type guess

-The script tries to guess the data type of the function arguments and return statements and for the most part it seems to be pretty accurate with very few exceptions:
+The script tries to guess the data type of the function arguments and return statements, and, for the most part, it seems to be pretty accurate with very few exceptions:

-- When the keyword `Any` is used for arguments, it means: **it could be any we don't know** and not: **any type is valid**.
+- The type `Any` for arguments means: **it could be any we don't know** and not: **any type is valid**.
-- When the keyword `Number` is used, it means: **it could be a float or an int** and not: **any number type is valid**.
+- The type  `Number` for arguments means: **it could be a float or an int we don't know** and not: **any number type is valid**.
-- Optional arguments are denoted by: `x:type=None`.
-If the type was not guessed: `x=None`.
+- Optional arguments are signed as `x:type=None` for guessed types and `x=None` for the unguessed.
-- Return statements are denoted similar to arguments.
-If the parses wasn't able to guess the return, will return `Any` as **it could be any**.
+- Return statements are signed similarly to arguments:
+  - `Any` means **it could be any**.
+  - `Number` means **it could be a float or an int**.

-> If arguments has no type annotation, it probably means that wasn't possible to parse the documentation.
-Also please note that some of the documentations is not accurate.
+> If arguments do not have type annotation, it probably means that it was not possible to parse the function documentation.
+Also, please note that some of the documentation is not accurate.

 ### 1.3.1.
 Unguessed/Wrong types

-The script tries, for the most part, to stay away from writing single case conditions, so some types/returns are wrong or unguessed.
+Because the code tries, for the most part, to stay away from writing single case conditions, some types/returns are wrong or unguessed.
-The wrong types are likely due the parser identifying some keywords in the documentation and making a guess based on that.
+The wrong types are likely due to the parser identifying valid keywords inside the documentation that belong to a descriptive string.

 Example:

-If documentation returns: `-> switch to next view in settings Views list`, the parser will search for potential keywords and is going to assume that `list` is a match.
+A function documentation return description: `-> switch to next view in settings Views list` will cause the parser to identify `list` as a match.

-> The script generated a `unguessed_log.log` file with what wasn't able to correctly guess.
+> The script generates an `unguessed_log.log` file with what wasn't able to guess.

 ### 1.3.2.
 Workaround to wrong/unguessed types

-The `manual_changes.json` file, allows to create some manual modifications that are going to be applied when the stubs are generated.
-A file example is provided.
+You can define special conditions to deal with the unguessed types inside the `manual_changes.json` file.
+There is already a working file that you can use as an example.

 ## 1.4.
 CLI Options